Mont-Saint-Michel: Music

 Mike Oldfield named a song after the island on his 1996 album Voyager.

+Aphex Twin, a Cornish electronic composer, has a song named "Mt Saint Michel + Saint Michaels Mount" on the album Drukqs, named after the two similar tidal islands.

-American musician Quadeca featured the island in the music video for his song AT A TIME LIKE THIS.
+American musician Quadeca featured the island in the music video for his song "AT A TIME LIKE THIS".
 The song was included on his 2025 visual album Vanisher, Horizon Scraper.

+It appears in the 1992 music video Queen of Rain by Roxette.